Anomala wutaiensis

 Anomala wutaiensis is a species of beetle in the family Scarabaeidae.
 It was described by Ming-Zhi Zhao and Carsten Zorn in 2022.
+It is endemic to Taiwan.

 Etymology

-The species is named after Wutai County, where the type was collected.
+The species is named after Wutai Township, where the type series was collected.

+Description

+Males measure 12.0-14.0 mm in length and 6.7-7.6 mm in width.
+Females measure 12.3-13.9 mm in length and 6.8-8.1 mm in width.
+The body is elongated ovoid in shape.
+Males are reddish brown while females are dark brown to blackish brown.

 Distribution

-This species can be found in Taiwan.
+This species is only known from Pingtung, Taiwan.